numenta/NAB/README.md

     python run.py -d numenta --detect --score --normalize

 This will run the Numenta detector only and produce normalized scores.
 Note that by default it tries to use all the cores on your machine.
-This should take about 20-30 minutes on a current powerful laptop with 4-8 cores.
+The above command should take about 20-30 minutes on a current powerful laptop with 4-8 cores.
 For debugging you can run subsets of the data files by modifying and specifying specific label files.
 Please type:

     python run.py --help

 to see all the options.